 There is no waiting period for enrollment.
 New employees hired on the first day of a month are eligible to participate as of the first day.
 New employees hired after the first day of a month are eligible to participate as of the first day of the following month.
 Employees who do not make an election within 31 days of eligibility may be denied coverage until the next open enrollment period.

 In the event of employment termination, the employee will be notified of his or her rights regarding medical insurance continuation and the conversion plan, under the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
-Visit COBRA on the web for more information.
+Visit COBRA on the Benefits web page for more information.

 The College provides dental insurance coverage for all Full-Time employees and their family members.
 The plan is sponsored by Delta Dental of Virginia.
 There are two options available, Low or High Option.